Shurmn/skribble/index.md

 * [Suggestion](https://thebombzen.com/grimoire/spells/suggestion)

 #### Noteworthy Equipment
-**Rod of the Pact Keeper** - Uncommon (+1) - While holding this rod, you gain a bonus to spell attack rolls and to the saving throw DCs of your warlock spells.
+**Rod of the Pact Keeper**: Uncommon (+1) - While holding this rod, you gain a bonus to spell attack rolls and to the saving throw DCs of your warlock spells.
 The bonus is determined by the rod’s rarity.
 In addition, you can regain 1 warlock spell slot as an action while holding the rod.
 You can’t use this property again until you finish a long rest.

 #### Languages Spoken
 * Auran